Skip to content

 A few years ago, we wrote an article on ‘how to beat pitiful savings interest rates.’
 Back then the average savings interest was 0.5% AER.

-Previously, digital banking was all about current accounts, but in the race to attract new customers, many are now turning savings too.
+Previously, digital banking was all about current accounts, but in the race to attract new customers, many are now turning to savings too.

 Even Monzo and Starling, that have traditionally shied away from offering their own savings products, are now getting in on the act.
 This added competition brings more choice and flexibility to the consumer, not to mention some of the highest saving arounds around.